-11 TECHNICAL SPECIFICATIONS FOR JUMPS
+TECHNICAL SPECIFICATIONS FOR JUMPS

-11.1 Under-Rotated jumps
+Under-rotated jumps

-A jump will be considered as Under-rotated if it is missing rotation between a $\frac{1}{4}$ turn and $\frac{1}{12}$ turn (five minutes).
+A jump will be considered as Under-rotated if it is missing rotation of 1/4 turn or less.

-Correction of the lack of rotation should be done quickly and keeping the closed position of legs and arms.
-It is appropriate, in the case of jumps that are entered on a curve, to observe the trajectory (the line at which the loading phase of the jump begins, not only the precise moment of ground takeoff).

-- It is important to evaluate the Under-rotated jumps to their fair extent, that is, make sure that the missing rotation has been corrected before the jump is completed and is not a movement or instability of the skating foot executed after landing.
-Sometimes it is common to confuse an Under-rotated jump with a completed jump with a poor landing (toe stop, not precise edge, hesitation, etc.). - When a jump has a lack of rotation in inline artistic skating is very common that the correction is made on the brake.
-In contrast, a jump considered complete does not present this kind of correction, but uses the toe stop to absorb the landing impact and then describes an exit curve.
+- Correction of the lack of rotation should be done quickly and keeping the closed position of legs and arms.
+It is appropriate, in the case of jumps that are entered on a curve, to observe the trajectory (the line at which the loading phase of the jump begins, not only the precise moment of ground takeoff). - It is important to evaluate the Under-rotated jumps to their fair extent, that is, make sure that the missing rotation has been corrected before the jump is completed and is not a movement or instability of the skating foot executed after landing.
+Sometimes it is common to confuse an Under-rotated jump with a completed jump with a poor landing (toe stop, not precise edge, hesitation, etc.). - It is not advisable for the TP to exaggerate with a pinpoint accuracy searching for lack of rotation of the jumps.
+If a TP with the naked eye is barely able to perceive the missing rotation (because is less than 1/5 of turn, 5 minutes) and there is no correction for that, it should be considered as a completed jump.

-11.2 Half-rotated jumps
+Half-rotated jumps